Today, we bring you our updated 2019 reviews of the top 9 most powerful blog title generators on the market.

 Exhausted with researching and contriving great article titles and want to have a little fun with this topic?
 Check out this parody website, dedicated to coming up with endlessly entertaining titles: Upworthy Generator.

-Automated Title Generators That Have Gone Out of Business in 2018!
+Automated Title Generators That Have Gone Out of Business

 So, we bid them a final adieu but leave the past reviews in this Appendix D for posterity’s sake.

 Tweak Your Biz (click photo on right to visit site) is what I used in the previous section to generate article title ideas about exercise.
 This site returns LOTS of results and it is the site that came up with The Justin Bieber Guide To Exercise.
 However, when you enter other queries, you see Justin Bieber a lot: The Justin Bieber Guide To Article Titles.